JonesRobM/EnergyConsumption/docs/VISUALIZATION_GUIDE.md

 **What to look for:**
 - High correlations (>0.8): Regions with similar patterns
-- Low correlations (<0.5): Regions with independent behavior
+- Low correlations (<0.5): Regions with independent behaviour
 - Block patterns: Regional groups with similar characteristics

 **Insights:**